re4ldev/arch-laptop/Guide.md

 ESP | esp | 550MiB | fat32
 SYSTEM | linux | ~ | btrfs

 In case you skipped the previous step, where we wiped out the disk, you need to verify the disk device name on which we will install Arch Linux.
-In this example we will use _**sda**_.\
+In this example, we will use _**sda**_ device.\
 **`# lsblk -o +VENDOR,MODEL`**
 >`NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINTS      VENDOR   MODEL`\
 >`loop0 7:0 0 662.1M 1 loop /run/archiso/airootfs`\